KiSchnelle/role_slurm/README.md

 Role Variables
 --------------

-Variables can be found in the defaults/main.yml file.
+Variables can be found in the defaults/main.yml file and vars/main.yml.
+Variables in vars take priority over the ones in defaults.
 Using MAAS you could also copy a file from f.e. a nfs share before or use cat to override the cloned filed.

 Dependencies